-These are the G1 license restrictions in place for all G1 drivers.
-They must be followed at all times; failure to abide by G1 rules can result in suspension of your learner’s permit as well as a traffic violation.
-That means it will be a longer period of time before you are able to take the G2 test and move on towards being a fully licensed driver.
-Follow these rules every time you get behind the wheel.
+G1 licence restrictions must be followed at all times; failure to abide by G1 rules can result in a 30-day licence suspension.
+That means it will be a longer period of time before you are able to take the G2 test and move on toward becoming a fully licensed driver.
+So, it’s important to follow these rules every time you get behind the wheel.

-Whenever a G1 driver gets behind the wheel they must be accompanied by a driver who has held their full, unrestricted license for at least four years and who is over the age of 18.
-In Ontario, this person would be a driver who has held a full G license for four years or more.
+Whenever a G1 driver gets behind the wheel, they must be accompanied by a driver over the age of 18 who has held their full, unrestricted licence for at least four years.
+In Ontario, this person would be a driver who has held a full G licence for four years or more.

-The driver in the passenger seat must be prepared to take over driving if in becomes necessary.
-That means they have to maintain a blood alcohol level under the legal limit — in Ontario that limit is 0.05%.
-There can’t be anyone else in the front seat of the vehicle other than the G1 driver and their fully licensed companion.
+The driver in the passenger seat must be prepared to take over driving if necessary.
+That means they must maintain a blood alcohol level under the legal limit — in Ontario that limit is .05%.
+There can’t be anyone else in the front seats of the vehicle other than the G1 driver and their fully licensed companion.

-G1 drivers are required to stay off the road between 12:00 a.m. and 5:00 a.m.
-These hours are statistically the most dangerous time and the most likely time for a new driver to have an accident.
-Darkness and fatigue are both contributing factors to the higher risk level for all drivers, and thus an even higher risk level for an inexperienced driver.
+G1 drivers are required to stay off the road between midnight and 5:00 a.m.
+These hours can be the most likely time for a new driver to have an accident.
+Darkness, fatigue, and alcohol are all contributing factors to the higher risk level for all drivers, and thus an even higher risk level for an inexperienced driver.

-No amount of alcohol is permitted at any time when a G1 driver is getting behind the wheel, even if that driver is of legal drinking age.
-All G1 drivers must have a 0% blood alcohol level at all times when driving; that means driving completely sober.
+A G1 driver can’t have any alcohol in their system when behind the wheel, even if that driver is of legal drinking age.
+All G1 drivers must always have a 0% blood alcohol level when driving.
+That means driving completely sober.

 Find the Best Car Insurance Rates